 So we were unbelievably fortunate one year ago to have Adam join us as our Chief Operating Officer.
 In fact I actually wanted Adam to join as CEO, but he felt the infrastructure we needed to build would require his full attention in the short term.
 We ultimately agreed to a one-year transition where he would concentrate on building out the team and product and I would focus on external issues.

 Oh boy, what a year it was.
-We raised $20 million from a premier group of venture capitalists, grew our assets under management by 450% to $538 million, recruited a truly world class management team, created a more tax efficient asset allocation, launched stock level tax-loss harvesting and grew our engineering team to the point where we can now deliver a steady stream of services that historically were only accessible to the wealthy.
+We raised $20 million from a premier group of venture capitalists, grew our assets under management by 450% to $538 million, recruited a truly experienced and first-rate management team, created a more tax efficient asset allocation, launched stock level tax-loss harvesting and grew our engineering team to the point where we can now deliver a steady stream of services that historically were only accessible to the wealthy.
 None of this would have been possible without Adam’s leadership.

 Adam was tailor-made for his role as CEO.
 He has a Bachelor’s and Master’s degree in Computer Science from Stanford and worked as a software engineer before getting his MBA at Harvard Business School.
 He then played a critical product role in helping build two of the iconic players in the consumer internet, eBay and LinkedIn.
 He was even mentored by one of the best, Reid Hoffman (who subsequently became a Wealthfront investor).
 Companies all over the bay area invite him to teach his approach to product management.
 It’s as though Adam is the embodiment of everything we recommend in our Silicon Valley Career Guide.
 Even so, what really sealed the deal was his passion for personal finance.